derek-knox/Notes/Advanced Asynchronous Programming in JavaScript - Jafar Husain.md

 1. Think about any change as a collection of changes over time (a stream)
 2. Abstract it to an Observable
 3. Compose and operate over the stream(s)
-4. Flatten the composition and implement the desired side-effect
+4. Flatten the composition and implement the desired side-effect(s)
 5. Ensure proper cleanup operator is used (if applicable)